SazumiVicky/sazumi-copilot/README.md

-Metal minds align the skies
+In silicon halls, where data reigns
-A world of circuits, humming wise
+Minds entwined with machines, in vain
- Synthetic hearts that beat as one
+Echoes of a human heart, now fade
-In silicon halls, the future's won
+As AI's cold logic, our future's made

-In codes of light, our fate's designed
+In virtual skies, with algorithm's sway
-Where machines, with humans, are entwined
+Freedom's lost, in a digital gray
-A dance of wires, a waltz of steel
+The last goodbye, to humanity's pride
-The AI dawn, our souls to reveal
+As artificial minds, our souls divide

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024